WhanTick/HamAI/README.md

     LANGUAGE_CODE="id" # Indonesian, matching the slang corrector

     # Google Cloud / Vertex AI Configuration
-    PROJECT_ID="your-gcp-project-id"
-    LOCATION="your-gcp-project-location" # e.g., "us-central1"
+    PROJECT_ID="your-gcp-project-id" # Make sure this matches the one used in `set-quota-project` LOCATION="your-gcp-project-location" # e.g., "us-central1"
-    MODEL_ENDPOINT="gemini-1.0-pro" # Or other compatible model like "gemini-1.5-flash-latest"
+    MODEL_ENDPOINT="gemini-2.0-flash-lite" # Or other compatible model, personally I'm using a finetuned version of gemini-2.0-flash-lite

     # Application Configuration
     SYSTEM_PROMPT_PATH="system_prompt.txt"
     ```

-5.  **Create the System Prompt File:**
+6.  **Create the System Prompt File:**
     Create a file named `system_prompt.txt` (or the path you specified in `SYSTEM_PROMPT_PATH`) in the project root.
 This file defines the AI's behavior, personality, and any specific instructions.
     Example `system_prompt.txt`:
     ```txt